sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 22-02-2018

+- https://dzone.com/articles/deploying-java-apps-with-kubernetes-and-the-ambass Using ambassador.io on k8s to manage microservices communication

 # 21-02-2018

 - https://dzone.com/articles/why-developers-should-bet-big-on-streaming Streaming is becoming main-stream (!)